 Seriously, don’t be a junior developer.
-A junior developer puts this title in their resume, emails, and LinkedIn… They pronounce it to the world.
+A junior developer puts this title in their resume, emails, and LinkedIn… They announce it to the world.
 Don’t.

 When you do that, this is what recruiters and companies see: “Hi, I’m desperately looking to get hired as a developer.
 I’m still new at this, but can you please please please place a bet on me and hope that I turn out to be an asset and not a liability for your company.
 Oh, and I’m also going to need a lot of help from your staff for the first 6 months!”

-But, I AM a junior developer!… you say.
-If that is the case, then you will have better long term success if you focus on improving your skills to become an intermediate developer.
-Only then, you should start applying to jobs.
-Dedicate yourself full time on learning proper skills.
+If that is the case, then you will have better long-term success if you focus on improving your skills to become an intermediate developer.
+Only then should you start applying to jobs.
+Dedicate yourself full-time to learning proper skills.
 This way, you don’t pigeonhole yourself to the “junior” developer role that you brand yourself as.
 Remember, first impressions are important.
-By getting hired as a junior developer, you will have to spend a longer time getting out of that role than if you would have, if you spent a little more time getting comfortable calling yourself an intermediate developer and getting hired into that role right away.
+By getting hired as a junior developer, you will have to spend a longer time getting out of that role than if you would have spent a little more time getting comfortable calling yourself an intermediate developer and getting hired into that role right away.

-But I need a job right now!..you say.
 Stop that short term thinking.
-Unless your job involves you working with really smart people that you can learn from every day, on technologies that are relevant and current (few junior developer roles offer you this), your time would be better invested learning skills to get out of the junior mindset.
-Long term, you will earn more money, be with better developer teams, and you will be more likely to work for a company that teaches and let’s you work with up to date technologies every day.
+Unless your job involves you working with really smart people that you can learn from every day, on technologies that are relevant and current (few junior developer roles offer you this) then your time would be better invested learning skills to get out of the junior mindset.
+Long term, you will earn more money, be working with better developer teams, and you will be more likely to work for a company that teaches you and let’s you work with up-to-date technologies every day.
 Don’t work on updating a Wordpress plugin as the resident junior developer of a law firm.
 That won’t help you long term.

 If you apply for junior developer roles, the best case scenario: You become a junior developer.